 The Suppressed Users tab shows an up-to-date list of actively suppressed

 userIds.
-Data about these users is blocked across all sources.
+Segment blocks data about these users across all sources.

 userId in the field that appears.
 Then click Request Suppression.

-SUPPRESS regulation is created, and this userId is added to your suppression list within 24 hours.
+userId to your suppression list within 24 hours.

 To remove a user from the suppression list, click the ellipses (…) icon on the